 The Group has a modern and high capacity smolt facility with recirculating aquaculture systems ("RAS") technology, being currently the only RAS facility in Iceland with large-scale production capacity.
 7,443 tonnes of head-on gutted ("HOG") salmon were harvested by the Group in 2020 and 11,479 tonnes HOG in 2021, or a 54% growth year over year.
 In 2022 the Group harvested 8,561 tonnes HOG or a 25% decrease year over year due to loss of production and lack of harvesting capacity that led to the mortality of market ready fish.
-In 2023 the Group harvested an all-time high 11,878 tonnes HOG, which is a 39% increase from last year.
+In 2023 the Group harvested an all-time high 11,878 tonnes HOG, which is a 39% increase from the prior year.
+In 2024 the Group harvested 10,667 tonnes HOG, or a decrease of 10% year over year.

 The Group has farming licences for a total of 29.8 thousand tonnes maximum allowed biomass ("MAB"), of which 2.8 thousand tonnes are licenses for rainbow trout that are in the process of being converted to salmon licences. as per report publication.
-The licenses already awarded cover 13 farming areas in five fjords that are: Tálknafjörður and Patreksfjörður (two fjords together as one farming area), Arnarfjörður, Dýrafjörður, Ísafjarðardjúp and Önundarfjörður.
+The licenses already awarded cover 10 farming areas in five fjords that are: Tálknafjörður and Patreksfjörður (two fjords together as one farming area), Arnarfjörður, Dýrafjörður and Ísafjarðardjúp.
 Each area has its own maximum allowed biomass according to the awarded licenses.